Meet the 2019 Board of the Waterville Historical Society

 Board of Directors serving a three year terms ~ 2019-2021

-Bill Albert was an active participant in the 50th Anniversary Committee, organized the first official event in December 2014, and has assumed responsibilities for a number of other events with new and interesting ideas.
+Bill Albert has been a resident of Waterville since 1981.
+He was an active participant in the 50th Anniversary Committee, organized the first official event in December 2014, and has assumed responsibilities for a number of other events with new and interesting ideas.
+Among his may interest is stereography, three dimensional photography.
 Bill has participated in RDB Day for many years.
+He has volunteered as a docent for the open houses.

 Tyler Madeker, employed by the Ohio Environmental Protection Agency, who with his wife Nicole recently relocated to Waterville.
 He states that he always had an interest in history and loves the historical attributes of Waterville and the surrounding area.
 He also enjoys collecting and studying early American antiques and furniture.
 Tyler having been serving on the Campaign Steering Committee.